 The MCA is a gold sponsor of the national Teacher Earth Science Education Programme (TESEP), established in 2008 to assist development of science teachers through nine professional development modules as well online resources and minerals kits provided at no-cost.
 The program is endorsed by the Australian Science Teachers Association.

-The MCA has joined a number of its member companies in corporate partnership with the Clontarf Foundation which improves the education, discipline, self-esteem, life skills and employment prospects of young Aboriginal and Torres Strait Islander men.
+The MCA has joined a number of its member companies in corporate partnership with the Clontarf Foundation and Stars Foundation which improve the education, discipline, self-esteem, life skills and employment prospects of young Aboriginal and Torres Strait Islander men and women.

 The MCA supports the Indigenous Australian Engineering School at Curtin University, which provides a forum for Indigenous students to meet engineering role models and gain insights into the possibilities for their future.